InspireX96/ECE148AdaptiveCruiseControl/README.md

 ### Rviz do not show LIDAR scan

-After running command ` ` and trying to visualize in Rviz, Rviz does not show LIDAR scan and throws error message:
+After running command `roslaunch rplidar_ros rplidar.launch` and trying to visualize in Rviz, Rviz does not show LIDAR scan and throws error message:

 *For frame [laser]: Fixed Frame [map] does not exist*